Resource Recycling

 And while incorporating PCR may involve added cost, bigger companies tend to accept the business case, Edie said.
 “They also are facing bigger estimates on their EPR fees, and big brands feel they are going to be the ones called out if they’re not compliant, more than small companies,” she said.

 That higher profile position results in bigger brands employing rigorous processes to ensure product safety, which “doesn’t happen overnight,” she said.
-As an example, she visited a large customer’s factory to conduct food safety audits and check that the applicable US FDA Letter of No Objection (LNO, or NOL) meets full compliance standards, and to perform extensive lab testing on the PCR.
+As an example, she visited a key PCR supplier’s factory to conduct food safety audits and check that the applicable US FDA Letter of New Objection (LNO, or NOL) meets full compliance standards, and to follow up with extensive lab testing on the PCR.

 “Regulators are very well-intentioned and the NGOs have their point of view, which I completely understand,” but goals often collide with the practical realities when executed at the retail level, she said.